jalisastewart/openweather_airflow_s3_etl/README.md

-Sure, here's a basic README template for your Airflow DAG script:

 Weather DAG
 This Airflow DAG script retrieves weather data for Houston using the OpenWeatherMap API, transforms the data, and saves it to an Amazon S3 bucket as a CSV file.